 - Low-cost: Thailand’s per capita GDP is $5900/year, 1/10th of the USA’s, with a minimum wage of just $11/day.
 Electricity rates are comparable to those in the USA (9 cents per kWh).

 - Stable: Your investment is safe in Thailand.
 Thailand has no civil wars, guerilla uprisings, drug cartels, etc. Thailand is economically stable and eager for Foreign Direct Investment, with no restrictions on the repatriations of profits or dividends.
 Thailand was recently ranked #1 as the “Best Country to Start a Business” by US News and World Report.
 Thailand’s “ease of doing business” ranking is the best, outside of Canada, among those nations that have announced an intent to export cannabis.

 Together, these considerations make it possible for the Thai Cannabis Corporation to produce cured international-standard cannabis bud, at scale, for just 5 cents per gram ($1.42/ounce, $22.72/pound, $50/kg).
 Our costs are so low that, if it were legal, we could profitably sell bud in the USA at a retail price that was less than the USA’s cost of production.

-There’s one last reason to invest in Thailand’s cannabis industry: because in North America and Europe, prices are expected to fall “precipitously,” making cannabis production there uneconomic.
+Finally: In North America and Europe, prices are expected to fall “precipitously,” making cannabis production there uneconomic.
 Only by shifting the least-profitable links of your global supply chain to Thailand can your cannabis brand survive the coming global commoditization bloodbath.

 Herb, 21 May 2018: For The First Time, Thailand Seriously Considers Legalizing Medical Marijuana.